hadouda-123/cosmetic/README.md

-Ce site est une  référence tunisienne en produits de beauté et de soins personnels.
+This site is a Tunisian reference for beauty and personal care products.

-🧪 Projet de Test Automatisé avec Selenium et TestNG :
+🧪 Automated Testing Project with Selenium and TestNG:

-Ce projet est un exemple simple d'automatisation de tests pour un site web à l’aide de Selenium WebDriver et TestNG.
-Il a pour objectif de valider certaines fonctionnalités clés de l'application à travers des scénarios de test automatisés.
+This project is a simple example of test automation for a website using Selenium WebDriver and TestNG.
+Its goal is to validate key functionalities of the application through automated test scenarios.

-🔧 Technologies utilisées
+🔧 Technologies Used:

 Java